sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## Attributes of the new list

 I'm not 100% which wordlist the 1Password app uses currently, but there is [a wordlist in this public GitHub repository](https://github.com/1Password/spg/blob/master/testdata/agwordlist.txt).
 The list contains 18,325 words, ranging between 3 and 8 characters.
 (I've seen other versions of the list that are slightly shorter, like [this 18,176-word one](https://1password.com/txt/agwordlist.txt).)

-My replacement list is this same length -- 18,325 words -- but includes words up to 10 characters long.
+My proposed replacement list is this same length -- 18,325 words -- but includes words up to 10 characters long.

 ```text
 List length               : 18325 words